NoneGG/aredis/docs/source/pubsub.rst

     r = coredis.Redis(...)
     p = r.pubsub()

-Once a :class:`~coredis.commands.builders.pubsub.PubSub` instance is created, channels and patterns can be subscribed to.
+Once a :class:`~coredis.commands.pubsub.PubSub` instance is created, channels and patterns can be subscribed to.

 .. code-block:: python